|Butterflies might like Biden alba but I sure don't!|

 |A basket filled with freshly picked Spanish needle leaves gathered for its antibacterial properties|

 All parts of the plant — roots, leaves and seeds — have herbal properties.
-Bidens pilosa purportedly has antibacterial, anti-dysenteric, anti-inflammatory, antimicrobial, antimalarial properties.
+Bidens alba purportedly has antibacterial, anti-dysenteric, anti-inflammatory, antimicrobial, antimalarial properties.
 It is even under study for anticancer characteristics.
 Although few Floridians know it as anything but a noxious weed, many of us have noticed its popularity among butterflies.
 It is the preferred food source of the Gulf fritillary, orange long wing and zebra long wing.

-After learning about its many uses, I figured I should re-evaluate my feelings for Bidens pilosa.
+After learning about its many uses, I figured I should re-evaluate my feelings for Bidens alba.
 I thought about its use as a medicinal herb, a food source, a butterfly attraction and livestock fodder.
 I considered its potential in the fight against cancer.

 I tried to like it.
 I really did.